Work Party Postponement due to Bad Weather

 Work Party Information for Probationary Members

-Is anyone exempt from doing work parties in lieu of other personal service?
+Is anyone exempt from doing work parties for their personal service?

 Are there any other options?

-I'm in a family membership, so does that mean one work party or more?
+I’m in a family membership, so how many work parties does that mean?

 We have child (or elder) care responsibilities so how do we manage that?

-In this situation, either the two adults can do their work parties on different dates, or one adult in a family membership can do a second work party on behalf of their partner – please contact email@example.com if this applies to you
+In this situation, either the two adults can do their work parties on different dates, or one adult in a family membership can do work parties on behalf of their partner - please contact firstname.lastname@example.org if this applies to you

 I have already done one work party so why am I being called up again?

 There is no minimum or maximum limit set on how much personal service a member

 should render to the club during each year, so you may be called up to do more,